From laptops to swimming pools, AAA shares seven important facts about what your policy covers.

 It’s under your roof, but is it under your policy?
 When it comes to home insurance, don’t let the fine print catch you by surprise.
 Some claims are straightforward.
 But is your wedding ring covered?
 Your bike—even if it is locked up on the street?
 What happens if there is an earthquake?
 Here are key points to keep in mind about any home insurance policy.

-This article was first published in January 2013.
+This article was first published in January 2013 and updated in February 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.